geldrezNicholas/TL-DR-Generator/README.md

 # PyTorch TL;DR Generator 📚

 A custom NLP web application built with PyTorch, Hugging Face Transformers, and Streamlit.
-This tool uses the BART architecture to generate abstractive summaries of text or uploaded files.
+This tool uses the BART architecture to generate summaries of text or uploaded files.

 ## 🚀 Features
 - **Smart Summarization:** Uses `facebook/bart-large-cnn` to rewrite text concisely.